 Chamber Groups - Want to play in a small group?
 We'll form one to suit the instruments available and find a time for you to rehearse with staff help.

 During the academic year there is a major school production.
 This enables students of all ages to work on a dramatic play or musical.
 They are able to act, paint, design, operate, perform and work as a team throughout this production period.
-Productions have included: Westside Story, Cold Comfort Farm and Into the Woods with many more to come.
+Productions have included: The Lion the Witch and the Wardrobe, Sweeney Todd, Macbeth with many more to come.
 Students have the chance to audition and become a part of something the school has always been well known for.
 It is a big commitment, but many enjoy the challenge, with the biggest draw being that it's fun!

 Drama Catch-up Sessions